geerlingguy/drupal-operator/README.md

     ansible-playbook chain-operator-files.yml

+After it is built, test it on a local cluster:

+  1. `minikube start`
+  2. `kubectl apply -f deploy/drupal-operator.yaml`
+  3. `kubectl apply -f deploy/crds/drupal_v1alpha1_drupal_cr.yaml`

-After it is built, test it on a local cluster (e.g. `minikube start` then `kubectl apply -f deploy/drupal-operator.yaml`), then commit the updated version and push it up to GitHub, tagging a new repository release with the same tag as the Docker image.
+If everything is deployed correctly, commit the updated version and push it up to GitHub, tagging a new repository release with the same tag as the Docker image.

 ### Testing